0dot0repeating/dakka/README.md

 The `CHANGELOG.txt` file will tell you in greater detail what's changed, but the most important things:

+- Dakkaguy's limp-wrist punching days are over.
+Instead, you can pummel your foes with an utterly ridiculous barrage of jabs, or cave their face in with a hook to the face that'd leave anyone reeling in pain, if not splattered all over the walls.
+Or give them a one-two-**THREE** to bust the skulls of both the poor sap in front of your fist, and all his buddies next to him.

+- The minigun's flamethrower now properly sets things on fire!
+Focus it on a demon to cleanse his sinful presence, or sweep a crowd and wipe out all those pesky hitscanners within it!

 - The rocket launcher has been dropped and replaced with the **IMPALER.**
   Originally in the BFG slot before I decided that was stupid, it's a triple barreled, fully automatic deliverer of explosive death.
 The primary fire is